Bertha B. Morley: Witnessing the Armenian Genocide

 From 1913 to 1916, she joined the American Board of Commissioners for Foreign Missions Western Turkey Mission at Merzifon, at the Anatolia College in Merzifon.
-There, she taught music, geometry, and history at the Anatolia Girl's School in Merzifon.
+There, she taught music, geometry, and history at the Anatolia Girls' School in Merzifon.
 It was during this period that she witnessed the initial phase of the Armenian Genocide, and kept a daily journal of what she saw.

 In her diary, Morley describes the escalation of the genocide as she saw it in Merzifon over the course of 1915.
 She describes the destruction of the Marsovan Armenian community; the arrest of Armenian intellectuals; and the methodical deportations and eventual destruction of deportees.
 Morley narrates how Armenian property was plundered by Ottoman local and central officials and how Armenian women and children were forced to convert and be absorbed into Muslim households.
 She also testifies to the efforts of Ottoman authorities to conceal their criminal activities.